-The walls enclosing the Haram al-Sharif reach their highest point (65 m) at the southeast corner, where there is a clear view of the massive blocks of dressed stone of the Herodian walls and the overlying courses of smaller stones of later restorations.
-There are seven gates leading up to the mount with the five most important being Bab al-Magharibeh (the only gate non-Muslims can enter through, though you can leave by any of them), Chain Gate (Bab es-Silsileh), the Cotton-Merchants' Gate (Bab el-Qattanin) with its stalactitic corbelling, the Iron Gate (Bab el-Hadid), and the Watchman's Gate (Bab en-Nazir).
+The walls enclosing the Haram al-Sharif reach their highest point (65 meters) at the southeast corner, where there is a clear view of the massive blocks of dressed stone of the Herodian walls and the overlying courses of smaller stones of later restorations.
+Seven gates lead up to the mount, and the five most important points of interest are Bab al-Magharibeh (the only gate non-Muslims can enter through, though you can leave by any of them), Chain Gate (Bab es-Silsileh), the Cotton Merchants' Gate (Bab al-Qattanin) with its stalactitic corbelling, the Iron Gate (Bab el-Hadid), and the Watchman's Gate (Bab en-Nazir).
 On the western and northern walls are four minarets with a range of construction dates: at the southwest corner (1278, altered 1622), above Bab es-Silsileh (1329), at the northwest corner (1297), and - the youngest of the four - on the north wall (1937).

-One of the most interesting features of the walls is the bricked-up Golden Gate; a double gateway through which Jewish tradition states the Messiah will enter the city on the day of the last judgement.
+One of the most interesting tourist attractions of the walls is the bricked-up Golden Gate, a double gateway through which Jewish tradition states the Messiah will enter the city on the day of the last judgement.
 Accordingly - and undoubtedly also with strategic considerations in mind - the Arabs walled up both gateways and for good measure laid out a cemetery outside the walls here.

 Dome of the Rock Platform Buildings

 On the Dome of the Rock's eastern side is a small circular domed building known as the Dome of the Chain, so called because Solomon is said to have hung a chain over his father's place of judgement from which a link would fall if any man appearing for judgement swore a false oath.
 The large mihrab (prayer niche), marking the direction of Mecca, dates from the 13th century.